quii/learn-go-with-tests/context-aware-reader.md

 	n, err := rdr.Read(got)

 	if err == nil {
-		t.Error("expected an error after cancellation but didnt get one") }
+		t.Error("expected an error after cancellation but didn't get one") }

 	if n > 0 {